 • Keeping your tooth moist is one of the most important things!
 If you are unable to replace the tooth in the socket, keep the tooth moist inside your cheek or in a glass of milk until you can see one of our doctors.

 • Talk to us as soon as possible.
-Your best chance for saving your tooth is to see one of our doctors within 30 minutes of it being knocked out.
+Your best chance of saving your tooth is to see one of our doctors within 30 minutes of it being knocked out.

 If your tooth can’t be saved, don’t worry.
 It’s not the end of the world.
 Modern dentistry, as practiced here in our office, offers many attractive, viable solutions for tooth loss.